 In September 1947, the Committee for the First Amendment was formed by directors John Huston, William Wyler, screenwriter Philip Dunne, and actress Myrna Loy.
 A group that included leftists, liberals, and communists, it was a defense committee for those who were investigated by the House Un-American Activities Committee.
 Other members included, alphabetically, Lucille Ball, Humphrey Bogart, Lauren Bacall, Joseph Cotten, Dorothy Dandridge, Bette Davis, Melvyn Douglas, Henry Fonda, John Garfield, Judy Garland, Ira Gerhswin, June Havoc, Sterling Hayden, Paul Henried, Katharie Hepburn, Lena Horne, Marsha Hunt, Danny Kaye, Gene Kelly, Evelyn Keyes, Burt Lancaster, Groucho Marx, Groucho Marx, Burgess Meredith, Vincente Minnelli, Edward G. Robinson, Robert Ryan, Frank Sinatra, Billy Wilder and Jane Wyatt.

 In October 1947, many of them flew to Washington, D.C. to protest the House Un-American Activities Committee.
 ‘I wasn’t on that flight,’ Ms. Barman told me, ‘I wasn’t important enough.
 That was only for the stars, for people like Humphrey Bogart and Betty Bacall.
-And when Bogart came back, Warner Bros. told them they would be suspended if they stayed on the Committee.
-In the beginning, we didn’t realize how serious it was; we realized that when the members of The Hollywood Ten were called to testify, they were going to be tried in contempt of congress.
+And when the Bogarts came back, Warner Bros. told him and Betty they would be suspended if they stayed on the Committee.
+We only realized how serious it was when the members of The Hollywood Ten were called to testify.
+They were going to be tried in contempt of congress.
 And when our friends couldn’t work anymore, then we knew something bad was happening.’

 So she and her husband were out there, sitting on the lawn of their home on 1290 Sunset Plaza Drive in Beverly Hills, having a cool drink, and they were waiting for their children to come home.
 There was a hot Santa Ana wind blowing, and the housekeeper had taken the children to the beach, so they could get some fresh air.
 Suddenly, a convertible—an elderly Cadillac—with a beautiful blonde woman came up the hill and pulled up their driveway.
 They looked at her because they didn’t know who she was or what was happening.
 The woman got out of her car, and walked a couple of steps; she looked nervous and scared.
 Ms. Barzman asked her if she was okay.
 But the young woman said that she was stopped at the bottom of the hill by two sheriff’s cars; they were stopping every car that was going up and asked everyone if they were going to number 1290 because that house was under surveillance.
 ‘I thought I ought to warn you,’ the young woman said to the Barzmans.
 She was going up the hill to Judy Garland’s house for a cocktail party.
 Ms. Barzman remembered that she shook the young lady’s hand and said, ‘My name is Norma.’
 ‘Ooh, my name is Norma too.’
 Then she got back in her car and left.
 Ms. Barzman then wanted to call her mother and tell her about what had happened.
 ‘When I picked up the phone, I heard a conversation, a phone call, that I had with a friend of mine two days before.
 I could hear it playing back.
 Then I put down the phone because I realized that my phone was tapped and I knew they were watching us.’